o3de/o3de.org/content/docs/user-guide/programming/components/entity-activation-system.md

 These, like the Script Canvas nodes, handle everything for you directly.

+Note that when deactivating an entity that has transform children, their children, will also automatically deactivate.
+Reactivating the entity will restore their children to whatever activation state they were at when the parent reactivates.

 ### Direct Entity Active State Control
 If you wish to directly control an entity's active state there are a few subtleties.
 Direct Entity handling is only necessary in controlled and systemic environments where you want direct command of the state-changing stages and where you'll handle them.